s-suresh-kumar/weatherDashboard/README.md

 ## Usage

 Click on [Deployed Application](https://s-suresh-kumar.github.io/weatherDashboard/) to launch Javascript powered weatherDashboard app.
 Provide the city name for which current and 5 day forecast weather info is needed.
 If the app makes apprpriate API call to openweathermap site and the results are displayed.

+## Possible Improvements and extensiions

+Currently the input field only accepts city-name and it has to be spelt out right.
+In future city-name plus STATE , country may be handled, so one can easily select same named city in different state or country.
+Also any error handling may be tightened.
+Right now the app uses 2 APIs to display , current conditions, UV index , 5 day forecast.
+The second API became necessary because some how the app needs to know the latitute and longitude of the city.
+If latitude and longitude of the city can be found using a different easier method, then only the onecall API needs to be issued to openweathermap.